Joey Barton: Newcastle United

 Barton's subsequent conviction, a four-month suspended sentence for the earlier assault on Ousmane Dabo at Manchester City, was handed out while serving this sentence.
 He returned to playing action on 30 August 2008, six days before his FA hearing, as a second-half substitute during Newcastle's 3–0 defeat to Arsenal.
 He came on to a chorus of boos from the Arsenal supporters.
 Shortly into this return match, Barton was involved in an incident with Samir Nasri, putting in a strong tackle, for which the referee did not give a foul.
 The tackle, though hard, was legal.
 Minutes later, Nasri deliberately clipped Barton while tracking back, for which he was booked.
 At the end of the match, Newcastle manager Kevin Keegan was involved in an altercation with Nasri and Arsenal captain William Gallas, in regards to the incident.

 It was a brief stint back in the playing squad, with Barton banned for six matches, with a further suspended six-match ban, for his assault on Dabo.
 After serving his ban, he played 75 minutes in a reserve match and said he wanted to transform his image to become a role model, before he returned to action in the Tyne–Wear derby on 25 October.
 He was booed by Sunderland fans and had missiles thrown at him as he warmed up, as Newcastle lost 2–1.
 Without him, Newcastle had not recorded a league victory since the second match of the season, but Barton scored a penalty in his second match back to lift the club out of the relegation zone.
 The suspended six-match ban was nearly brought into action when Barton appeared to flick Aston Villa striker Gabriel Agbonlahor in the club's next match, but the FA decided not to punish Barton.
 However, further allegations that Barton had made a racist remark to Agbonlahor were cause enough for the FA to reconsider this decision.
-The remarks remain unfounded and 'professional lip-readers' claimed he said nothing racist.
+The remarks claim remains unfounded and 'professional lip-readers' claimed he said nothing racist.
 In Newcastle's 2–2 draw with Wigan on 15 November 2008, Barton was injured after a tackle from Lee Cattermole.
 It was later confirmed that Barton would be out for two months with a medial ligament injury.
-Returning to the first team at the end of January, he played only twice before again breaking his metatarsal, during a 2–1 defeat to his old club Manchester City.
+Returning to the first team at the end of January, he played only twice before again breaking his metatarsal during a 2–1 defeat to his old club Manchester City.